angrybacon/doomsday-wiki/markdown/articles/2021/07/27/ddft-brewing.md

 this idea shortly after :card[Gitaxian Probe] got banned.
-It wasn't good then, so I probably shouldn't have expected much now, but hey, Oracle had been printed since back then, so why not give it another shot? :card[Lim-Dûl's Vault] can be used to arrange the top few cards into something that can generate lethal Storm.
+It wasn't good then, so I probably shouldn't have expected much now, but hey, Oracle had been printed since back then, so why not give it another shot? :card[Lim-Dûl's Vault] can be used to arrange the top few cards into something that can generate lethal _Storm_.
 Play a few Draw4's and multiple copies of Tendrils maindeck so you have a better shot at arranging a lethal pile with LDV.